Last updated on January 2nd, 2025 at 12:54 am

 Oregon 37.5 24.1 minutes

-Conclusion for me, life is indeed a matter of perspective.
-When you live in an area where you can attend your child’s after school baseball game and then home for dinner with the family, that’s quality of life.
+In conclusion for me, life is indeed a matter of perspective.
+When you live in an area where you can attend your child’s after-school baseball game and then home for dinner with the family, that’s quality of life.
 Yet, there is no doubt that my friends on the Mississippi Gulf Coast think this is normal.

-They have no idea how many hours people in large metros commute to their work place and how that erodes away their time with family.
+People living in Mississippi have no idea how many hours people in large metros commute to their workplace and how that erodes away their time with family.
 I will relate a story.

 Which photo contains traffic?
 The one on the right is on the Mississippi Gulf Coast

-Before they sign, they look at that one hour commute each way back to Orange County.
-Knowing that their previous commute was just 15 minutes, they know sometimes accidents could cause a two hour delay.
+Before they sign, they look at that one-hour commute each way back to Orange County.
+Knowing that their previous commute was just 15 minutes, they knew sometimes accidents could cause a two-hour delay.
 The additional gas and depreciation on their vehicle is a big bill but it allows them to buy a house.

 They sign and buy.
-At first the commute is not too bad, time is about what they expected.
-Over the years, more and more people are on the road because they too bought in that area.
-The commute gets longer and the cost of that commute in fuel and auto repairs e.g. tires, oil changes is eating in to their budget.
+At first, the commute is not too bad, time is about what they expected.
+Over the years, more and more people have been on the road because they too bought in that area.
+The commute gets longer and the cost of that commute in fuel and auto repairs e.g. tires, and oil changes is eating into their budget.
+The commute coupled with the many accidents that delay arrival even more, can see these commutes stressful.

 Long work commutes have negative consequences